-An instructor may withdraw a student from a class with a mark of "W" or a grade of "E" (0.00), for disruptive class-room behavior.
-A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
+Instructor-Initiated Withdrawal.
+An instructor may withdraw a student from a course with a mark of "W" or a grade of "E" (0.00) only if the student's continued presence in the course is disruptive to the instructor's ability to conduct the course.
+A student may appeal an instructor-initiated withdrawal within 10 days of being withdrawn to the standards committee of the college in which the course is offered.
 The decision of the committee is final.